Payal281119/Coffee-Quality-Dashboard/README.md

 **a.
 Business problem**
 Specialty coffee producers and quality analysts need to identify which sensory attributes, processing methods, and defect patterns most influence Total Cup Points to improve quality and market competitiveness.

 **b.
 Key Questions**

 a.
-Which processing method scores highest?
+Which processing method scores highest?<br>
 b.
-How does harvest year affect quality?
+How does harvest year affect quality?<br>
 c.
-Which sensory attributes matter most?
+Which sensory attributes matter most<br>
 d.
-Top countries by average score?
+Top countries by average score?<br>

 **c.
 Goal of the dashboard**

 To visually explore ~200 Arabica coffee samples by analyzing sensory scores, processing methods, and defects, and understand their relationship to Total Cup Points.

 **d.
 Key Visuals – Brief Walkthrough**

-✅ Overview Page
+- **Overview Page** -

-⦁	Summary cards: Quick KPIs showing average Total Cup Points, total defects, number of countries, and top scoring processing method — to set the context.
+⦁	Summary cards: Quick KPIs showing average Total Cup Points, total defects, number of countries, and top scoring processing method — to set the context.<br>
-⦁	Scatter plots: Show how Flavor, Aftertaste, and Acidity relate to Total Cup Points, highlighting the strongest sensory drivers of quality.
+⦁	Scatter plots: Show how Flavor, Aftertaste, and Acidity relate to Total Cup Points, highlighting the strongest sensory drivers of quality.<br>
-⦁	Map: Visualizes Total Cup Points by country, making it easy to spot top-performing origins.
+⦁	Map: Visualizes Total Cup Points by country, making it easy to spot top-performing origins.<br>
-⦁	Average sensory scores bar chart: Compares overall scores across different attributes (Aroma, Body, Balance, etc.) to see which are strongest.
+⦁	Average sensory scores bar chart: Compares overall scores across different attributes (Aroma, Body, Balance, etc.) to see which are strongest.<br>

-✅ Total Cup Points Page
+- **Total Cup Points Page** -

-⦁	Bar charts by Country, Region, Variety, Processing Method, and Harvest Year: Break down Total Cup Points to see where and why scores vary.
+⦁	Bar charts by Country, Region, Variety, Processing Method, and Harvest Year: Break down Total Cup Points to see where and why scores vary.<br>
-⦁	Altitude chart: Shows how altitude affects quality, revealing that higher altitudes often correlate with better cup scores.
+⦁	Altitude chart: Shows how altitude affects quality, revealing that higher altitudes often correlate with better cup scores.<br>

-✅ Sensory Attributes Page
+- **Sensory Attributes Page**

-⦁	Grouped bar charts: Compare sums of Sweetness, Flavor, and Aroma across countries, regions, varieties, and processing methods.
+⦁	Grouped bar charts: Compare sums of Sweetness, Flavor, and Aroma across countries, regions, varieties, and processing methods.<br>
-⦁	Helps discover patterns, like which origins and methods deliver higher sensory scores.
+⦁	Helps discover patterns, like which origins and methods deliver higher sensory scores.<br>

-✅ Defects Page
+- **Defects Page**

-⦁	Summary cards: Total Category One and Two defects.
+⦁	Summary cards: Total Category One and Two defects.<br>
-⦁	Average defects by country and quaker counts: Identify countries with higher defect levels.
+⦁	Average defects by country and quaker counts: Identify countries with higher defect levels.<br>
-⦁	Decomposition Tree: Tracks Total Cup Points flowing across country, region, processing method, method style, moisture percent, and harvest year — to see where scores concentrate or drop.
+⦁	Decomposition Tree: Tracks Total Cup Points flowing across country, region, processing method, method style, moisture percent, and harvest year — to see where scores concentrate or drop.<br>

 ### 6. Business Impact and Insights

-⦁	Quality Optimization: Producers can pinpoint which sensory attributes most impact cup scores and refine processing to boost quality.
+⦁	Quality Optimization: Producers can pinpoint which sensory attributes most impact cup scores and refine processing to boost quality.<br>
-⦁	Market Positioning: Exporters can highlight top-performing lots by country, variety, or method to target specialty buyers.
+⦁	Market Positioning: Exporters can highlight top-performing lots by country, variety, or method to target specialty buyers.<br>
-⦁	Defect Reduction: Identify defect patterns by origin and processing to proactively reduce defects and improve overall scores.
+⦁	Defect Reduction: Identify defect patterns by origin and processing to proactively reduce defects and improve overall scores.<br>
-⦁	Strategic Sourcing: Buyers can spot regions and harvest years consistently delivering higher quality, guiding purchasing decisions.
+⦁	Strategic Sourcing: Buyers can spot regions and harvest years consistently delivering higher quality, guiding purchasing decisions.<br>

 ### 7. Screenshots/Demos

 ### See how the Dashboard looks like :
 ![Dashboard Preview1](https://github.com/Payal281119/Coffee-Quality-Dashboard/blob/main/Snapshotshot%20of%20the%20Coffee%20Quality%20Dashboard%201.png)
 ![Dashboard Preview2](https://github.com/Payal281119/Coffee-Quality-Dashboard/blob/main/Snapshot%20of%20the%20Coffee%20Quality%20Dashboard%202.png)